Montgomery, New York

 Montgomery is a town in Orange County, New York, United States.
+Located roughly 60 mile northwest of New York City, the town of Montgomery is an historical and cultural hub of the Hudson Valley region and has been a steadily growing outer-ring commuter suburb within the New York metropolitan area.
+As of the 2020 census, the population was listed as 23,322.

-The population was 23,322 at the 2020 census.
-It was named in honor of Richard Montgomery, a Revolutionary War general killed in 1775 at the Battle of Quebec.
+The town was named in the honor of Richard Montgomery, an American Revolutionary War general killed in 1775 at the Battle of Quebec.
 The northern town line is contiguous with the Ulster County border.
 Montgomery is immediately west of the town of Newburgh.
 Within its borders are three villages, one eponymous, as well as Walden and most of Maybrook.

 History

 The early town began as a patent to Henry Wileman in 1710, who was the first settler.
 He was the first of a group of Palatine Germans to emigrate and settle land around what is now the village of Montgomery.

 The town was originally established as Hanover in 1772, but became the town of Montgomery in 1782.

 The community of Montgomery was set off by incorporation as a village in 1810, and in 1855, the community of Walden was incorporated as well.
 Maybrook was the last village to be incorporated, in 1926.